Licence to practise top tips

 To keep your national training number (NTN), you must hold a licence to practise.

-You should normally keep your licence whist you are in training.
+You should normally keep your licence whilst you are in training.
 You must speak to your local education and training board (LETB) or deanery for advice before you give up your licence.
 They can give you advice if you are thinking about taking an out of programme break, a career break or going on maternity or paternity leave.

 The Gold Guide (A Reference Guide for Postgraduate Specialty Training in the UK) gives further information for doctors in specialty training.